 - It is possible to commit illegal acts.

 The dark web is used by many people who don't want their identity revealed online.
 They may be victims of abuse and persecution or whistleblowers.
 But of course the dark web is also used by those who want to commit illegal acts without being detected.

 The legality of the dark web is therefore based on how you, the user, use it.

 The use of Tor and other anonymised browsers is not illegal.
 In fact, these kinds of internet browsers are not exclusively connected to the deep/dark web.
 Many users now use Tor to browse the open Internet while remaining anonymous.

 The browser doesn't track your activity, so you can, for example, avoid cookies and tracking for various advertisements.
 Companies, government agencies and hackers cannot see your activity.

 However, you can still commit illegal acts in Tor.
 You can easily use Tor to pirate content from the deep web, share illegal pornography or engage in cyberterrorism.
 Using a legal browser does not change the fact that the actions are illegal.

 Are websites on the dark web illegal to visit?

 Websites and networks on the dark web can be a grey area.
 Using the dark web often means that the user is trying to participate in activities that are not available on the open internet.

-It is not illegal to access websites or networks, but it can quickly become a problem.
+It's not illegal to access websites or networks, but it can quickly become a problem.
 There is a lot of illegal or unpleasant content on these sites and you may be exposed to unnecessary risks by accessing them.
-If you are not careful or alert at all times, you could be exposed to or drawn into something illegal, even if it was not intended.
+If you aren't careful or alert, you could be exposed to or drawn into something illegal, even if it was not intended.